-Individual Payments will create a voucher printing scenario.
-The date range for the vouchers can be selected from the Print Templates dialog before printing.
+Individual Payments creates a voucher-printing scenario.
+Select the date range for the vouchers from the Print Templates dialog before printing.

-<LoanTodaysOtherFees> - Displays the fees assessed to the loan for the period between the previous payment's due date and the voucher's payment's due date, including the due date of the current payment.
+<LoanTodaysOtherFees> - Displays the fees assessed to the loan for the period between the previous payment's due date and the voucher payment's due date, including the due date of the current payment

-<LoanAmountDue> - Displays the regular payment plus any other fees as they are described above.
+<LoanAmountDue> - Displays the regular payment plus any other fees as described above

 Structure of a Template

-Template Objects come in four forms: Text Box, Long Text Box, Shape and Image.
+Template Objects come in three forms: Text Box, Long Text Box, and Shape

 Text Boxes are useful for smaller amounts of text.
-They can contain up to 250 characters.
-Long Text Boxes are the same as text boxes but can hold up to 10,000 characters.
-Because a long text box object is much larger than a text box object, using text boxes wherever practical can significantly reduce the space needed in a portfolio file and improve printing times across a network.
-Try to use long text boxes only when the extra space is necessary.
+They contain up to 250 characters.
+Long Text Boxes are the same as text boxes but hold up to 10,000 characters.
+Because a long text box object is much larger than a text box object, using text boxes wherever practical significantly reduces the space needed in a portfolio file.
+This improves printing times across a network.
+Use long text boxes only when the extra space is necessary.

-Text Boxes and Long Text Boxes (referred to collectively as text boxes below) have an associated font which may be bold or italic and of any size.
-Each text box stores its font settings independently so they may be changed individually.
-The font color of the text is availble from the Color option of the Edit Template Object dialog.
-An optional .01 inch border of a selectable color can be added around the text box, and a background fill may also be selected.
+Text Boxes and Long Text Boxes (referred to collectively as "text boxes" below) have an associated font which may be bold or italic and of any size.
+Each text box stores its font settings independently so they can be changed individually.
+The font color of the text is available from the Color option of the Edit Template Object dialog.
+An optional .01 inch border of a selectable color can be added around the text box.
+A background fill may also be selected.

-Shapes can be used to add graphical formatting to a template.
-A shape object can be either a line, rectangle, oval, or rounded rectangle.
-The line thickness may be set, or the shape can be filled completely.
+Shapes add graphical formatting to a template.
+A shape object can be a line, rectangle, oval, or rounded rectangle.
+The line thickness can be set, and the shape can be filled completely.